 Google indexes everything it finds and sometimes it finds things that it shouldn’t.
 Google has a nice removal tool that temporarily removes URLs from Google and this is actually really good when you want something out rather quickly.
 In my experiences, it remove pages from Google Search within 24 hours.
 The downside to Google’s removal tool is that you have to submit URLs one at a time.
 If you have many pages, it’ll take some time.
 However, there is a work around.

 There is a Chrome extension called Google Webmaster Tools Bulk URL Removal.
-It’s actually a cool little work around that will streamline removing many URLs.
+(Homepage) It’s actually a cool little work around that will streamline removing many URLs.

 Before you do any of this you need to have your site verified with Google Search Console aka Google Webmaster Tools.
 Without verification, you can’t do anything.